MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 Choose up to five brands or interests using one or both of these options:

-- **Industry**: Select your industry from the drop-down list and then choose from the top brands or interests for that industry.
+- **Industry**: Select your industry from the dropdown list and then choose from the top brands or interests for that industry.
 - **Choose your own**: Enter a brand or interest that is relevant to your organization and then choose from the matching suggestions.
 If we don't list a brand or interest you're looking for, send us feedback using the **Suggest** link.

 ### Review enrichment preferences